-Send an email to tara.mitchell@irsociety.org.uk or kim.anderson@irsociety.org.uk
+Send an email to tara.mitchell@irsociety.org.uk

 The International CIR (ICIR)

 We offer an international syllabus which captures the essential elements common to international markets.

 The certificate currently runs in the UK, Hong Kong, Indonesia, KSA, Latin America, Malaysia, the Middle East (CIRO), Netherlands, Qatar, Romania, Singapore and Spain.